bantuelle/ReactSurvery/README.md

 Welcome to my **(Savvy) Survey Builder** project! 🎉

 This is a **survey creation tool** built with **React** and **SurveyJS**, aimed at making the process of building surveys easier, more interactive, and visually appealing.
-My goal with this project is to create a tool that lets you design surveys with a **drag-and-drop interface** (similar to **Nintex Forms**), so you can easily add multiple question types, customize the layout, and preview the surveys before finalizing them.
+My goal with this project is to create a tool that lets you design surveys with a drag-and-drop interface, so you can easily add multiple question types, customize the layout, and preview the surveys before finalizing them.

 ## Features Implemented